therob3000/comicpress-manager/readme.txt

   * ComicPress Manager will check to see if:
     * Your comics, archive, and RSS folders exist
     * Your comics, archive, and RSS folders are writable by the Webserver (if you're generating thumbnails)
+    * You have enough categories defined to use ComicPress
     * You have defined a valid blog category (and comic category for ComicPress 2.5)
     * You're using a ComicPress-derived theme
       * NOTE: This check is done by examining the name of the theme as defined in style.css.
 If you want this non-fatal check to succeed, leave the term "ComicPress" in the theme title.
     * You have comics in your comics folder (if there aren't any, it could be a sign of other problems)
+  * You can also disable these checks once you know your configuration is correct, to improve performance
 * Preview the comic that will go live with your comic post
   * Save a trip to your blog and see what comic will be going live with your post straight from the Write Post screen.
 You are also informed if thumbnails exist for this comic.
 * Create any missing posts for comics that have been uploaded to your comics folder